rdlauer/articles/platform/first-vs-app-nativescript/part1.md

 Let's quickly try it out!

 In Visual Studio, open your `main-page.xml` file and change one of the labels.
-Let's change the "First View" text in one of our labels to "Hello NativeScript!".
+Let's change the "First View" text property of one of our labels to "Hello NativeScript!".
 The first `<Label>` element should now look like this:

 	<Label text="Hello NativeScript!" class="title"/>